 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-On October 26, 1942, Vincent and 1000 other POWs were marched eight miles to the town of Cabanatuan.
+The Japanese needed 1000 POWs to go on a work detail to Mindanao and Vincent was selected.
+On October 24, 1942, Vincent and 1000 other POWs were marched eight miles to the town of Cabanatuan.
 At the town’s railroad station, they were loaded into steel boxcars.
 The townspeople came out to watch the POWs as they boarded the trains.

 Unlike the trip to Camp O’Donnell, the doors of the boxcars were left open which made the trip a great deal easier on the POWs.
 For whatever reason, the train stopped in several towns.
 When it arrived in a town, the Filipino people would come out.
 Many brought rice balls, fried chicken, bananas, and anything else they had with them.
 Because they were not allowed to approach the train, the Filipinos would throw the food to the prisoners.